robinjmurphy/kubernetes-example/README.md

 Hello from Service B (Version 2.0.0) 👊
 ```

-We can use the [`terminationGracePeriodSeconds`](https://kubernetes.io/docs/user-guide/production-pods/#lifecycle-hooks-and-termination-notice) property to provide a _grace period_ during which the application can finish handling any open requests without taking on new ones.
+Luckily we can use the [`terminationGracePeriodSeconds`](https://kubernetes.io/docs/user-guide/production-pods/#lifecycle-hooks-and-termination-notice) property to provide a _grace period_ during which the application can finish handling any open requests without taking on new ones.
 This is managed via the signals sent to the process running inside the containers (`SIGTERM` vs `SIGKILL`.)

 > 🚧 The simple services in this project don't currently support a graceful shutdown when issued with a `SIGTERM` so for now we can't take advantage of `terminationGracePeriodSeconds`.
 Watch this space!